ajd213/hypercubes/README.md

 ## Using the module: an example calculation

-In the directory analysis/, key functions for analysing percolation problems are defined.
-They all take as input an array of cluster sizes.
+In the directory analysis/, we include a file distributions.py, which contains functions for analysing cluster sizes and saving/loading data.

 ### Getting cluster sizes